inesvidal/get-data-course-project/CodeBook.md

 ###Measures###
 They represent the average (per activity and per subject) of the corresponding variable in the original/raw dataset.
 The original measures were normalised [-1,+1], so their averages will also be.
 The variable names contain the original variable name and a suffix ".mean" to make clear that they are synthetic variables.
-The meaning of each variable can be deduced from the observation of the original dataset (see below).
+The meaning of each variable can be deduced from the observation of the [original dataset](https://github.com/inesvidal/get-data-course-project/blob/master/CodeBook.md#the-originalraw-datset).

 3. tBodyAcc.mean.X.mean
 4. tBodyAcc.mean.Y.mean